wojciehm/vmware-nested-lab-terraform/README.md

+## Terraform VMware nested lab deployment.
-## Full lab deployment based on https://github.com/dstamen/Terraform repository.
+Full lab deployment based on https://github.com/dstamen/Terraform repository.

 When it will work you will have deployment of:
 - Nested ESXi from William Lam OVA